fangwei123456/spikingjelly/docs/source/activation_based_en/migrate_from_legency.rst

 =======================================
 Author: `fangwei123456 <https://github.com/fangwei123456>`_

-There are some difference between the old and new version of SpikingJelly.
-We recommend the users to read this \
+There is some difference between the old and new versions of SpikingJelly.
+We recommend the users read this \
-tutorial if they are familiar to the old version and want to try the new version.
+tutorial if they are familiar with the old version and want to try the new version.
 SpikingJelly has nice compatibility \
-for the old version, and the users do not need to do much change on their codes to Migrate from the old version to the new version.
+for the old version, and the users do not need to do much change to their codes to Migrate from the old version to the new version.

 We also recommend that the users read the tutorial :doc:`../activation_based_en/basic_concept`